What do you get when you combine two of the most popular drinks right now in a single cup? We call it dalgona boba coffee!

 What is boba coffee?

-Boba coffee, also known as bubble coffee, is a cold coffee drink made with tapioca pearls topped with ice and milky coffee.
+Boba coffee, also known as bubble coffee, is a unique cold coffee drink made with tapioca pearls topped with ice and milky coffee.

 It is similar in many ways to an iced coffee or coffee milk, but with the addition of the chewy pearl balls found in bubble tea.